-\ Dewar says, "a master of arts and sciences, a title, old Gaelic;" but he says so only on the authority of his stories.
-I suspect the word to be the same as Druidhach, a Druid or magician; and that this relates to some real school of arms and warlike exercises.
-What the sixteen realms may mean I don't know. activity, and what thing so ever besides the Gruagach could teach them.
+Dewar says, "a master of arts and sciences, a title, old Gaelic;" but he says so only on the authority of his stories.
+I suspect the word to be the same as Druidhach, a Druid or magiThe king agreed with her, and word was sent for the Gruagach.
+He came, and Eobhan and Claidhean were sent with him to Bein Eidinn to learn feats and activity, and what thing so ever besides the Gruagach could teach them.

 They thought that Conall was too young to send him there at that time.
-When Eobhan and Claidhean were about a year by the Gruagach, he came with them to their father's house ; they were sent back again, and the Gruagach was giving every learning to the king's children.
+When Eobhan and Claidhean were about a year by the Gruagach, he came with them to their father's house; they were sent back again, and the Gruagach was giving every learning to the king's children.
 He took them with him one day aloft up Beinn Eidinn, and when they were on high about half the mountain, the king's children saw a round brown stone, and as if it were set aside from other stones.
 They asked what was the reason of that stone being set aside so, rather than all the other stones on the mountain.
-The Gruagach said to them that the name of that stone was Clach nan gaisgeach, the stone of the heroes.
+The Gruagach said to them that the name of that stone was "Clach nan gaisgeach," the stone of the heroes.
 Any one that could lift that stone till he could place the wind between it and earth, that he was a hero.